AnshumanPati/MIDAS-IIITD-SI-TASK/README.md

 # MIDAS-IIITD-SI-TASK
 This repository intends to solve the various problem statements attributed to the Summer Internship Task at MIDAS@IIITD.
+My focus is on solving the Python Problem and the NLP Problem.

 ## For the Python Problem
 * Please evaluate the code at **main.ipynb** and run the script **main.py** with the required libraries installed to obtain the desired results.